pshihn/sockly/README.md

 # sockly 🧦

-Sockly is the easiest way to work with WebSockets or a WebRTC data channel.
+Sockly is the easiest way to work with an API over WebSockets or a WebRTC data channel.

 Instead of endless message passing, you expose a function or object at one end.
 At the other end of the connection you simply call the function or use the object properties and mehods.